secrettakehometest/unrevealed-takehome/docs/interview-process.md

 **Them [20:46]:** i want to hear

-**Mark [20:54]:** i mean functionally like i'm not an engineer
+**Candidate [20:54]:** i mean functionally like i'm not an engineer

-**Mark [20:59]:** level with docker i understand how they work i understand where they sit in the stack
+**Candidate [20:59]:** level with docker i understand how they work i understand where they sit in the stack

-**Mark [21:10]:** basically i don't use them unless i need them i try to leave the code my microservices you know
+**Candidate [21:10]:** basically i don't use them unless i need them i try to leave the code my microservices you know

-**Mark [21:28]:** i write all the stuff with python right so it doesn't really need a docker instance but there's sometimes like this thing that i'm working on now this dashboard has really weird pin dependencies that if anybody points claude code at this thing it would it just is going to like okay well i don't
+**Candidate [21:28]:** i write all the stuff with python right so it doesn't really need a docker instance but there's sometimes like this thing that i'm working on now this dashboard has really weird pin dependencies that if anybody points claude code at this thing it would it just is going to like okay well i don't

-**Mark [21:38]:** want you know this version of python i want to use like you know a more recent version and so it's easier to keep the user out of trouble if you put everything inside of a docker container
+**Candidate [21:38]:** want you know this version of python i want to use like you know a more recent version and so it's easier to keep the user out of trouble if you put everything inside of a docker container

-**Mark [21:45]:** rather than tell them to install it and use a virtual environment with an old version of python that still works with a robot
+**Candidate [21:45]:** rather than tell them to install it and use a virtual environment with an old version of python that still works with a robot

 **Them [21:52]:** docker volumes and now docker volumes work